Antoine Thomson d'Abbadie: Education

 Michel d’Abbadie returned to France with his family around 1820.
 Settling initially in Toulouse, he personally oversaw the education of his children, who were placed under the care of a governess.
 “I was raised,” Antoine later recounted, “in the English tradition alongside my sisters.
 We spent our days and nights in a dormitory, closely monitored by a servant.
 In the evenings, we had little opportunity to converse with our parents, save for an occasional story from Father before being sent to play quietly in a corner of the room.
 We always addressed our parents formally, as ‘Sir’ or ‘Madam.’”

 Antoine remained at home for three or four years, “far removed from the strict discipline of a boarding school tutor.”
-At the age of 13, he entered middle school, where he demonstrated exceptional enthusiasm and academic fervor.
-Even as a child, he exhibited a deep curiosity about the unknown in his surroundings.
+At the age of 13, he entered middle school, where he demonstrated enthusiasm for his studies and curiosity about the unknown in his surroundings.
 He once asked his governess, “What lies at the end of the road?”
 She replied, “A river, my friend.”
 “And what lies beyond the river?” he inquired.
 “A mountain,” came the answer.
 “And beyond the mountain?” the boy persisted.
 “I cannot say, for I have never been there,” she admitted.
 “Then I shall journey forth and discover it myself,” declared the child.
 This insatiable thirst for knowledge became a defining characteristic of Antoine d’Abbadie's life.
 Gifted with extraordinary linguistic abilities, he would go on to master numerous languages, including English, Italian, German, Latin, Greek, Hebrew, Arabic, Berber, and several Ethiopian languages.

 In August 1827, Antoine obtained his baccalaureate and returned to Toulouse to study law.
 Among his closest friends at the time were Pierre Étienne Simon Duchartre, Bernard-Adolphe Granier de Cassagnac and Léonce Guilhaud de Lavergne.The young men often discussed their ambitions for the future.

-From an early age, d’Abbadie harbored the passions and aspirations of an adventurer.
+From an early age, d’Abbadie harboured the passions and aspirations of an adventurer.
 While initially vague, his ideas gradually crystallized into a more concrete vision.
 “After completing college in 1829,” he later recounted, “I undertook six years of study specifically aimed at preparing myself for the exploration of Africa’s interior, which I intended to enter through Tunisia and Morocco.
 Reading the travels of Bruce transported my imagination to East Africa—a region marked by extensive migrations and the origins of enduring traditions, yet veiled in mystery.
 I became convinced that the most noble pursuit a man could dedicate himself to was the study of his fellow human beings.”

 During these six formative years, d’Abbadie rigorously prepared himself for the challenges of exploration.
 Gifted with exceptional physical agility, even by Basque standards, he spent years honing his body and mind through physical training.
-He became skilled in fencing, practiced gymnastics, competed in endurance races under various weather conditions, and developed into an accomplished swimmer.
+He became skilled in fencing, practised gymnastics, competed in endurance races under various weather conditions, and developed into an accomplished swimmer.
 During a vacation in Biarritz in 1827, he impressed the local population by swimming to the Boucalot rock, located nearly 500 meters offshore.